Pushpavel/AutoCp/README.md

 </div>

 This plugin provides support for creating solution files and testing them for competitive programming in any Jetbrains IDEs.

+> [Competitive Companion](https://github.com/jmerle/competitive-companion) browser extension is required to parse the problems

+### Features

+- Create solution Files using [Competitive Companion](https://github.com/jmerle/competitive-companion)
+- Build and run any programming language by customizing the build command in settings
+- Test your solutions against sample testcases, or your own testcases
+- Test results are presented in Test Runner UI built in the IDE.

 ### Installation